Boston Red Sox Used Apple Watches To Steal Hand Signals From Yankees

 Sports are where you put the slow children.

-the only remaining question (Score:3)
+the only remaining question (Score:4, Funny)

 Re: (Score:3)